 The estimate for 2022 was the first one to use the 2020 Census as a baseline.
 The 2021 estimate was revised downward because the original figure, which was still based on the 2010 Census due to delays in the release of 2020 Census results, was much higher than the actual count conducted in 2020.
 Updated population projections using 2020 Census data were completed in the fall of 2022 when all the information necessary to complete them became available.

-The distribution of High Point’s 2010 population in five-year age increments reveals two immediately noticeable trends – the spike in the number of 15 to 19-year-olds, and the wave of middle-aged adults, known as “the Baby Boomers.”
-The dramatic peak in teenagers is due in part to High Point University’s significant growth, but is also caused by a larger than usual age group known as “the Millennials.”
+The distribution of High Point’s 2020 population in five-year age increments reveals two immediately noticeable trends – the peak in 15 to 24-year-olds, and the wave of middle-aged Baby Boomers.
+The increase in the number of late teens and young adults is due in large part to High Point University’s significant growth but also builds on the large Millennial age group.
 As the Baby Boomers move out of mid-life they will contribute to the “graying” of the population, a trend that is being seen not only in High Point, but also across the nation.

 Although most of the city’s population identified as either White (45.5%) or African-American (32.1%) during the 2020 Census, the trend in High Point over the past several decades has clearly been towards greater racial diversity.
 The percentage of the total population who identified as Asian grew from 6.1% to 8.8% from 2010 to 2020 and those in the Other category (which includes American Indians & Alaskan Natives, Native Hawaiian & Other Pacific Islanders, those of two or more races, and those who identified as some other race) grew from 7.3% to 13.6% over the same time period.
 These figures show that High Point is now a majority non-White city.